-A \$0.25 increase (decrease) in the assumed combined public offering price of \$0.665 per share and related warrant would result in an increase (decrease) in our as adjusted net tangible book value of approximately \$4.4 million or approximately \$0.09 per share, and would result in an increase (decrease) in the dilution to new investors of approximately \$0.16 per share, assuming that the number of shares of our common stock and related warrants sold by us remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.
+A \$0.25 increase (decrease) in the assumed combined public offering price of \$0.6021 per share and related warrant would result in an increase (decrease) in our as adjusted net tangible book value of approximately \$5.8 million or approximately \$0.10 per share, and would result in an increase (decrease) in the dilution to new investors of approximately \$0.15 per share, assuming that the number of shares of our common stock and related warrant sold by us remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.

-We may also increase or decrease the number of shares of common stock and related warrants we are offering from the assumed number of share of common stock and related warrants set forth above.
-An increase of 1.0 million in the assumed number of shares of common stock and related warrants sold by us in this offering would result in an increase in our as adjusted net tangible book value of approximately \$0.6 million or approximately \$0.01 per share, and would result in a decrease in the dilution to new investors of approximately \$0.01 per share, assuming that the assumed combined public offering price remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.
-A decrease of 1.0 million in the assumed number of shares of common stock and related warrants sold by us in this offering would result in a decrease in our as adjusted net tangible book value of approximately \$0.6 million or approximately \$0.01 per share, and would result in a decrease of 1.0 million in the assumed number of shares of common stock and related warrants sold by us in this offering would result in a decrease in our as adjusted net tangible book value of approximately \$0.6 million or approximately \$0.01 per share, and would result in an increase in the dilution to new investors of approximately \$0.01 per share, assuming that the assumed combined public offering price remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.
-The information discussed above is illustrative only and will adjust based on the actual public offering price, the actual number of shares and related warrants sold in this offering and other terms of this offering determined at pricing.
+We may also increase or decrease the number of shares of common stock and related warrant we are offering from the assumed number of share of common stock and related warrant set forth above.
+An increase of 1.0 million in the assumed number of shares of common stock and related warrant sold by us in this offering would result in an increase in our as adjusted net tangible book value of approximately \$0.6 million or approximately \$0.00 per share, and would result in a decrease in the dilution to new investors of approximately \$0.00 per share, assuming that the assumed combined public offering price remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.
+A decrease of 1.0 million in the assumed number of shares of common stock and related warrant sold by us in this offering would result in a decrease in our as adjusted net tangible book value of approximately \$0.6 million or approximately \$0.01 per share, and would result in an increase in the dilution to new investors of approximately \$0.01 per share, assuming that the assumed combined public offering price remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.
+The information discussed above is illustrative only and will adjust based on the actual public offering price, the actual number of shares and related warrant sold in this offering and other terms of this offering determined at pricing.